-File hosts.deny is simpler since it just denies access to anyone else:
+File hosts.deny is simpler since it just denies access to anyone else.
+A typical hosts.deny file is the following:

-'''
+#

 hosts.deny This file describes the names of the hosts which are

-not allowed to use the local INET services, as decided
+\not\ allowed to use the local INET services, as decided

 by the '/usr/sbin/tcpd' server.

 #

-ALL:ALL '''
+ALL:ALL